 Rows and Columns

 The row and column settings let you choose the number of rows and columns in the fundamental tile.
-The size (height or width) of each row and column can be set in the Rosette Parameters dialog box accessible through the main menu.
+The size (height and width) of the fundamental tile, or each row and column, can be set in the Rosette Parameters dialog box accessible through the main menu.
+The radio buttons indicate whether the tile width/height or the row and column widths should be kept constant as the number of rows and columns are adjusted.

 The drawing color can be selected using the color selector; the current color is displayed in the “Current color” box below.
 The main selector allows you to choose new colors; the other tabs consist of other ways of selecting colors.
 The “Current colors palette” is always present, and keeps a list of the color buttons for the colors that have been used so far in the design.
 To select a color, just click on one of the colored buttons.
 The “Save palette” button allows you to save a palette of colors for use in future designs; the “Open palette” button allows you to open a palette that has previously been saved.
 A useful feature is that colors can be named by typing into the text box next to each color square.
 This can be done either within a palette of colors, or right in the “Current color” box in the main color selector panel.